Azure/bicep-registry-modules/avm/res/web/hosting-environment/README.md

 - Required: Yes
 - Type: string

-### Parameter: `customDnsSuffixCertificateUrl`

-The URL referencing the Azure Key Vault certificate secret that should be used as the default SSL/TLS certificate for sites with the custom domain suffix.
-Required if customDnsSuffix is not empty.

-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `customDnsSuffixKeyVaultReferenceIdentity`

-The user-assigned identity to use for resolving the key vault certificate reference.
-If not specified, the system-assigned ASE identity will be used if available.
-Required if customDnsSuffix is not empty.

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `allowNewPrivateEndpointConnections`

 Property to enable and disable new private endpoint connection creation on ASE.